Fractional susceptibility functions for the quadratic family: Misiurewicz-Thurston parameters: Defining fractional susceptibility functions

 where the integral over $\D t$ is viewed as a distribution of order one. \end{definition}

 Applying \eqref{termwise} to each term of \eqref{is M}, we find (formally)

-In Section~\ref{rigorr}, we shall prove Theorem~\ref{WTF} on the frozen susceptibility function for $\eta=1/2$ and Misiurewicz--Thurston parameters $t_0$.
+In Section~\ref{rigorr}, we shall prove Theorem~\ref{WTF} on the frozen susceptibility function for $\eta=1/2$ and Misiurewicz--Thurston parameters $t$.

 Formulas for fractional response are not as neat as for linear response, since the usual Leibniz and chain rules are replaced by infinite expansions in the case of fractional derivatives.
 (See Eq.~2.209 in Section 2.7.3 of \cite{Pod} for the chain rule.
 For the Leibniz formula, see \S 15 in \cite{sam}.)
 However, we shall see in Proposition~\ref{CC2} that a simplification occurs for the frozen susceptibility function.
-This motivates the definition of a {\it response fractional susceptibility function,} taking the Marchaud derivative with respect to $x$:
+This motivates the definition of a {\it response fractional susceptibility function:}